lsst-sitcom/sitcomtn-162/index.md

 \end{align}
 $$ (eqn2)

-The moments used for the reserve stars come from the `i_ixx`, `i_iyy`, and `i_ixy` columns from the object table.
+The moments used for the reserved stars come from the `i_ixx`, `i_iyy`, and `i_ixy` columns from the object table.
 As for the model PSF, this is measured directly from the PSF model image for each cell using methods from `lsst.afw.math` and `lsst.meas.algorithms`.
 Angular correlations are calculated using the `TreeCorr` package ({cite:p}`treecorr`), using the default “shot” variance.

 ```{figure} _static/psf_correlations.png
 :name: psf_correlations